Walking Alters Your Brain when You Suffer from Depression

 But it never comes easily.
 Depression cannot be cured just like the flu or an infection.
-In order to overcome this disease you have to address the problem from a different approach.
+In order to overcome this condition, you have to address the problem from a different approach.

 First, if your doctor recommends it, you can pursue treatments with medication, complemented by the appropriate therapy.

 Neurologists also approach this process by discussing what’s known as neuronal neuroplasticity.